Tools In

 Paste Your Base64 String

-Paste a Base64-encoded image string into the input area.
-You can paste the full Data URI (data:image/...;base64,...) or just the raw Base64 string without the prefix — the tool handles both.
+Paste a Base64-encoded image string into the input area, or drop a text file containing one.
+You can use the full Data URI (data:image/...;base64,...) or just the raw Base64 string without the prefix.

 2

-Click the Convert button to decode the Base64 string.
-The tool automatically detects the image format from the encoded data and renders the image in the output panel.
+Click Convert To Image.
+The tool detects the image format automatically from the encoded data and renders the decoded image in the output panel.

 3

-The decoded image appears in the output panel with its dimensions and file size displayed in the label.
-If the Base64 string is invalid, an error message appears instead.
+The decoded image appears in the output panel with its pixel dimensions and file size shown in the label.
+If the input is invalid, a clear error message appears instead.

 4